dogweather/forkful/content/en/c/getting-started/starting-a-new-project.md

   \ do it\u2026"
 lastmod: '2024-03-13T22:45:00.512167-06:00'
 model: gpt-4-0125-preview
-summary: "Starting a new project in C involves setting up a foundational code structure\
-  \ and environment to efficiently manage development tasks.
-Programmers do it\u2026"
+summary: Starting a new project in C involves setting up a foundational code structure and environment to efficiently manage development tasks.
 title: Starting a new project
 weight: 1
 ---